 Have the woman lie across the chair with her butt resting on the seat.
 Her legs will be draped over one arm while her back rests against the other.
 Instruct her to stagger her bended legs with either the one closest to camera lower than the one behind it or vice versa.

-This creates some nice triangles that always complement a woman’s curvy figure.
+This creates some nice triangles that always complement a woman’s form.

 With her hand closest to camera, I usually like her to grip the front edge of the chair as it engages the hand and energizes it.